-Greenwich Capital Limited- A major shareholder of the Company having 31.43% holdings of the issued share capital as at 31 December 2022 provides management support services to the Company.
+Greenwich Capital Limited- A major shareholder of the Company having 31.43% holdings of the issued share capital as at 31 March 2025 provides management support services to the Company.

-Greenwich Asset Management Limited (GAML) - A non-banking financial institution and also a member of the Greenwich group where the Company placed deposit for Money market Investment which amounted to N101 million as at year end (2021: N788.8 million).
-GAML granted the Company a lease facility during the year for the sum of N18.25 million for 24 months to purchase a Motor Vehicle.
-The facility was secured on the money market Investment with GAML.
+Greenwich Asset Management Limited (GAML) - A non-banking financial institution and also a member of the Greenwich group where the Company placed deposit for Money market Investment which amounted to N262,114 million as at period end (2024: N126 million).

-Greenwich Merchant Bank Limited- A Banking financial institution and also a member of the Greenwich group where the Company placed deposit for Money market Investment which amounted to N1.219 billion million as at year end (2021: Nil).
+Greenwich Merchant Bank Limited- A Banking financial institution and also a member of the Greenwich group where the Company placed deposit for Money market Investment which amounted to N1.265 billion as at period end (2024: N1.197 billion).